I participated in three forums this week: Green Cambridge, A Better Cambridge, and Black Lives Matter in Cambridge.

 (Note: I will avoid charged terms like “gentrification” and “luxury” but I will use others like “displacement” because it is descriptive and not incredibly charged.)

-Displacement is a direct problem, particularly when it is on a dramatic scale and met with only shrugs or Moar Bureaucracy Plz.
+Displacement is a direct problem, particularly when it is on a dramatic scale.

 Acute displacement is not happening because home sellers or the real estate market is inherently malicious or evil, but it is nevertheless an important problem because 1.
 It creates the immediate crises of upheavel, economic instability for lower socioeconomic status families, homelessness, etc., and 2.
 It can rapidly lead to the loss of something we should all value (and that I value as a person and candidate): inclusive, socioeconomically diverse neighborhoods and communities, by design.